Together (For King & Country, Tori Kelly and Kirk Franklin song): Writing and development

 Following the duo's running into Kirk Franklin at the 2020 Grammys, they sent the song to him and Franklin wrote the bridge, bringing in his choir and band.
 The duo wanted a female vocal for the song, so they later reached out Tori Kelly, who then sent back her vocals.

 Composition

-"Together" composed in the key of C minor with a tempo of 89 beats per minute.
+"Together" is composed in the key of C minor with a tempo of 89 beats per minute.

 Accolades

 Music video

 The music video of "Together" was published on For King & Country's YouTube channel on 5 May 2020.
 The music video was filmed in quarantine from the homes of the singers during the COVID-19 pandemic, with each artist performing in front of a black backdrop.
 Messages of struggle, perseverance and optimism in the form of fan-submitted posters were featured in the music video.

 Live performances

 On 1 May 2020, For King & Country performed the song live on the television program Good Morning America.